Gov. Wolf gives OK for some schools and colleges to open in Pa.

 Schools must develop a health and safety plan based on CDC guidelines and the state health department.

-Guidance documents were released Wednesday laying out mitigation efforts for school communities during the COVID-19 pandemic.
+Colleges, universities, tech schools and other post-secondary education schools and adult basic education programs can resume in-person instruction on June 5.
+They, too, must have a health and safety plan in place under similar guidelines.

-Colleges, tech schools and other post-secondary education schools and adult basic education programs can resume in-person instruction June 5.
-They, too, must have a health and safety plan in place.
+Plans must then be approved by local boards of education, submitted to the PDE and posted to the school district’s website for public inspection before the start of school.

-“The Wolf administration remains committed to the safety and welfare of students, faculty and staff, and any reopening plan must be rooted in these principles,” said Secretary of Education Pedro A. Rivera.
-“As school leaders resume instruction in the 2020-21 school year, the department recognizes the need for preliminary guidance to aid in planning for a return to in-person instruction, delivery of services, and resumption of extracurricular activities.”
+“As school leaders resume instruction in the 2020-21 school year, the department recognizes the need for preliminary guidance to aid in planning for a return to in-person instruction, delivery of services and resumption of extracurricular activities,” said Pa.
+Secretary of Education Pedro Rivera.

 - Identifying a pandemic coordinator or team to lead response efforts